JohnBortotti/puppeteer-actions/ACTIONS.md

 how to use this section:
 - Description: describes the action functionality
-- Action key: the action identifier, use it in `action` field
+- Action key: the action identifier, use it in your step `action` field
 - How to use: describes the params and args available for the action

 All actions available: